jerry048/Shared-Seedbox/README.md

 ## !!!!
 When used with Ultra.cc (a.k.a.
 Ultraseedbox), the static build qBittorrent will falsely report more upload during pause/resume and reannounce.
 This could get you banned from the private trackers.
-Please install qBittorrent using their panel instead.
+Please install Deluge using their panel instead.

 # Shared-Seedbox
 <details>